wjyxx/HybridBEV/README.md

 ## Dataset structure

-It is recommended to symlink the dataset root to `$BEVerse/data`.
+It is recommended to symlink the dataset root to `$data`.
 If your folder structure is different from the following, you may need to change the corresponding paths in config files.

 ```
-BEVerse
+HybirdBEV
 ├── mmdet3d
 ├── tools
 ├── configs